apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. warning:: The Recoverable Memory Channel is currently experimental and is not
+.. warning:: The Recoverable Memory Channel has been deprecated
-             yet ready for production use.
-This channel's properties are being
+             in favor of the FileChannel.
+FileChannel is durable channel
-             documented here in advance of its completion.
+             and performs better than the Recoverable Memory Channel.

 Required properties are in **bold**.